couchbaselabs/couch-formation/README.md

 ![Logo](doc/couch-formation-1.png)

 Toolset for running and managing Couchbase clusters.
-Supports AWS, GCP, Azure, and Couchbase Capella.
+Supports AWS, GCP, Azure, VMware, and Couchbase Capella.

 Runs on any POSIX style client such as macOS and Linux.